LucaCanali/sparkMeasure/README.md

 Use it also to collect metrics for long-term retention or as part of a **CI/CD** pipeline.
 SparkMeasure is also intended as a working example of how to use Spark Listeners for collecting Spark task metrics data.
  * Main author and contact: Luca.Canali@cern.ch + credits to Viktor.Khristenko@cern.ch + thanks to PR contributors
- * Compatibility: Spark 2.1.x and higher (Scala versions: 2.11 and 2.12).
+ * Compatibility: Spark 2.1.x and higher.

 ### Getting started with sparkMeasure, by example
  * How to use: deploy [sparkMeasure from Maven Central](https://mvnrepository.com/artifact/ch.cern.sparkmeasure/spark-measure)
+   - Spark 2.x built with scala 2_11:
      - Scala: `bin/spark-shell --packages ch.cern.sparkmeasure:spark-measure_2.11:0.16`
-   - PySpark: `bin/pyspark --packages ch.cern.sparkmeasure:spark-measure_2.11:0.16`
+     - Python: `bin/pyspark --packages ch.cern.sparkmeasure:spark-measure_2.11:0.16`
+       - note: `pip install sparkmeasure` to get the Python wrapper API.
+   - Spark 3.0.x and 2.4.x built with scala 2_12:
+     - Scala: `bin/spark-shell --packages ch.cern.sparkmeasure:spark-measure_2.12:0.16`
+     - Python: `bin/pyspark --packages ch.cern.sparkmeasure:spark-measure_2.12:0.16`
-     - note: install the Python wrapper API with: `pip install sparkmeasure`
+       - note: `pip install sparkmeasure` to get the Python wrapper API.
    - Bleeding edge: build from master using sbt: `sbt +package` and use the jars instead of packages.

 - [<img src="https://upload.wikimedia.org/wikipedia/en/0/09/Databricks_logo.png" height="40"> Scala notebook on Databricks](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2061385495597958/2729765977711377/442806354506758/latest.html)